ENEE467/Getting_Started/source/Lab8.rst

 Controlling the real UR3e arm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Start the robot by first turning on the `Teach Pendant <Teach Pendant Pic_>`_.
-Press the initialize button at the bottom-left corner of the screen, then press ``START`` to release the brakes.
+Start the robot by turning on the `Teach Pendant <Teach Pendant Pic_>`_.
+Open the Initialization window by pressing the button at the bottom-left corner of the screen.
+In the Initialization window, press ``ON`` and then ``START`` to release the brakes.

 .. figure:: images/start-robot.png
    :width: 450